Hervar77/infinity-doc/mkdocs/api/infinity.file.md

 Parameters:

 - fileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file, to which the string should be written
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file, to which the string should be written.

 - value: `any`
-  >the string to be written
+  >The string to be written.

 - encoding: [`infinity.encoding`](infinity.encoding.md#infinity.encoding_enum), optional
-  >the target encoding of the string
+  >The target encoding of the string.

 - append: `boolean`, optional
-  >whether to append the string to the end of the file
+  >Whether to append the string to the end of the file.

 Example: